cinnamon applesauce

 notes

-And that'll do it for today, unless you want to take a peek at the holiday soap inspired, in large part, by this yummy homemade applesauce!
+And that'll do it for today, unless you want to take a peek at our holiday all-natural soap bar inspired, in large part, by this yummy homemade applesauce!
 You can find it here: The Sunday Before ♥

 Melinda